Charles Cauchon de Maupas

-Charles Cauchon de Maupas et du Thour or de Tour (1566-1629), was a French ambassador to the Scottish and English court of James VI and I.
+Charles Cauchon de Maupas et du Thour or du Tour (1566–1629) was a French ambassador to the Scottish and English court of James VI and I.

 He was the son of Jean-Baptiste Cauchon de Maupas and Marie de Morillon.

 Scotland in 1602

 English and Scottish sources usually name him the "Baron de Tour" or "Baron du Thour".
 He was sent as ambassador to James VI of Scotland from Henry IV of France.
 Henry IV wrote to his ambassador in London in April 1602, Christophe de Harlay, Count of Beaumont, mentioning he was sending a gift of horses and mules to Scotland with the "Baron du Tour", in return for the packs of hunting dogs which James VI had sent him.
 Henry IV hoped Beaumont could obtain a passport for De Tour and his wife to travel through England with their company and the animals.
 Beaumont replied that Elizabeth was likely to make this difficult.

 De Tour and his wife Anne de Gondi landed at Scarborough and travelled to Edinburgh through England, and met up with the two ships carrying the horses and mules at Leith on 21 July 1602.
 This confused Lord Sanquhar who was supposed to meet him.
 De Tour was lodged in Leith for a time.
 Two weeks after his arrival, in August 1602 he met James VI in the garden of Falkland Palace and spoke with him for three quarters of an hour, often making him laugh.
 The Baron stayed in Falkland village for a few days while James went to Perth.
 When the king returned they went hunting together in Falkland park and he met the queen Anne of Denmark.
 After this, he returned to his lodging in Leith, and the English diplomat George Nicholson spoke to him using Lord Sanquhar as an interpreter.

 At Stirling he was feasted by the Earl of Mar and had a discussion with his mother Annabell Murray, Countess of Mar at her house, Mar's Wark.
 He returned to Edinburgh, then went to Hamilton, hosted by Lord Hamilton, hunting with the king and the Duke of Lennox and playing a card game called "mawe".
 The ambassador's wife Anne de Gondi was entertained at Falkland by Anne of Denmark and the Master of Gray.
 James VI was also recording playing "mawe" (probably the card-game now called "Forty-fives") in April 1602 and with Lord Hamilton at Kinneil House at Christmas in 1588.

 In November 1602 he interviewed an Italian fencing and language teacher who had accused Francis Mowbray of treason, and found him to be both "a witty man and a cunning corrupted person."
 He advised James VI that Mowbray should be tortured, rather than fight a duel with the Italian.